 Burning quality firewood keeps the family warm and extends the life of the chimney stack.
 So, what is the best type of tree to use for a wood stove or fireplace?

 Best Types Of Firewood

 Wood choices are limited to the location of the cottage.
-Hardwoods, which are the best types of wood for the wood stove, are ideal but most of the top species are found south of cottage country.
+Hardwoods, which are the best types of wood for the wood stove, are ideal.
+However, most of the top species are found south of cottage country.

 Top Firewood Choices for the Wood Stove